 Delcambre Shrimp Festival: Shrimping has long been the lifeblood of the Louisiana community of Delcambre, and its people come together the third weekend in August each year to celebrate the beloved crustacean.
 Feast upon shrimp served up every way you can imagine, and see who wins the shrimp cook-off.
 As you climb aboard the carnival rides and boogie to the live music, keep an eye out for the lovely Shrimp Queen.

 Arts and Crabs Fest: Food is a way of life in Louisiana and this one day festival in Lake Charles in August celebrates the ties between Louisiana seafood and the state’s culture.
-Festival goers can purchase a wrist band that gets you access to delicious crab and beer tastings from some of Southwest Louisiana’s most popular restaurants.
+Festival goers will dive into delicious crab dish tastings with local craft beer pairings from some of Southwest Louisiana’s most popular restaurants.
 Other highlights include live music, and an art market featuring local artists’ paintings, jewelry and more.

 Louisiana Shrimp & Petroleum Festival: Shrimp and petroleum may seem an unlikely pairing, but the industries are a mainstay of Morgan City's economy and this Labor Day weekend festival celebrates them both.
 The free event features down-home Cajun cooking, arts and crafts, live music, parades and a Blessing of the Fleet.